About Gustavus Adolphus College

 The tenure clock may be stopped for as many as two years for parental leaves.
 The clock can also be stopped for catastrophic illness, family emergencies, and for leave without pay.
 Pauses in the tenure clock must be requested through the Office of the Provost in accordance with our governing documents.

-The voluntary early retirement program is to provide financial support to eligible tenured faculty who wish to retire prior to reaching their full social security retirement age.
+In addition to traditional retirement, the College offers a voluntary early retirement program (VERP) as well as phased retirement (PRO) options.
+VERP provides financial support to eligible tenured faculty who wish to retire prior to reaching their full social security retirement age.
+PRO allows a transition of up to three years teaching a reduced load prior to retirement.

 Resources for Faculty Support